-Water or soils exhibiting these types of observable characteristics should be documented (daily reports, photos, GPS coordinates, ect.) and the MH environmental officer / inspectoris to be notified as soon as practical.
-All work shall be halted in areas where suspected impacted/contamination exists until the MH environmental officer / inspector has been notified and no materials (soils, water, debris) suspected to be impacted by a hazardous material shall be permitted from the suspected area until the MH environmental officer / inspector has been notified and no materials from the suspected area until the MH environmental officer / inspector has been notified and has granted approval to proceed.
+Water or soils exhibiting these types of observable characteristics should be documented (daily reports, photos, GPS coordinates, etc.) and the MH environmental officer / inspector is to be notified as soon as practical.
+All work shall be halted in areas where suspected impacted/contamination exists until the MH environmental officer / inspector has been notified and no materials (soils, water, debris) suspected to be impacted by a hazardous material shall be permitted from the suspected area until the MH environmental officer / inspector.